kbmackenzie/mewlix-examples/brainfuck/README.md

 ```

 Additionally, this interpreter chooses to handle EOF by making no changes to a cell whatsoever.
 [This seemed like the better option.](https://esolangs.org/wiki/Brainfuck#EOF).

+The interpreter supports the `,` operator, and will ask for user input to pass to the program if the `,` operator is present.

+If the `,` operator isn't present at all in a Brainfuck string/file, the interpreter will never ask for input.